SansGuidon/bookmarks/README.md

 * [Mailinator](https://www.mailinator.com/) - lets you create unique, disposable inboxes which delete themselves after a few days.
 * :star: [**BugMeNot**](http://bugmenot.com/) - no time to create an account ? try a domain or url and get shared logins
 * [Christian Stewart](https://blog.searchencrypt.com/privacy/privacy-browser-extensions/) - (2017) Favorite Browser Extensions for Privacy
+* [The Battle for Net Neutrality](https://www.battleforthenet.com/) - The Internet is under attack.
+But we can still win.

 # Productivity
 > Tips